Frequently Asked Questions About Orthodontics

 Do you take patients transferring from out of town?

 Yes, we welcome transfer patients.
-We’ll review your progress and design a treatment plan that fits your current stage of care.
+Dr. Korch will review your treatment progress and help determine the best plan for your current stage of care.

 Do you have any adult braces patients in your practice?

-Definitely.
-Many adults come to us for orthodontic treatment, using either clear aligners or braces to achieve the smile they’ve always wanted.
+Absolutely.
+Many adults choose orthodontic treatment, with clear aligners or braces to achieve the smile they’ve always wanted.

 What is the difference between an orthodontist and a dentist, and who should I see for teeth alignment?